-Greek American music director, conductor, and producer Peter Tiboris has enjoyed a worldwide career for more than forty years of which the past thirty have been in New York City as founder and artistic director of MidAmerica Productions, with concerts in Carnegie Hall and Weill Recital Hall at Carnegie Hall; and founder of the Manhattan Philharmonic, Elysium Recordings, and the Festival of the Aegean in Syros, Greece.
 Since 1983 in New York City, he has presented more than 1300 concerts worldwide, 1000 in New York, including 550 on the main stage of Carnegie Hall, and conducted many of them.
 He is also Music Director of the Pan-European Philharmonia, in Warsaw, Poland, and Principal Guest Conductor of Collegium Symphonium Veneto in Padua, Italy.
 He made his European conducting debut on July 1, 1983, in Dubrovnik, Yugoslavia, with the Moscow Philharmonia as part of the Dubrovnik Festival; and his New York conducting debut on January 7, 1984, with the American Symphony Orchestra at Lincoln Center.

-On his Carnegie Hall series, he has showcased over 600 guest conductors and thousands of visiting ensembles who have come from throughout the world.
+On his Carnegie Hall series, he has showcased hundreds of guest conductors and thousands of visiting ensembles who have come from throughout the world.
 As a conductor on his series, he has presented hundreds of works with numerous and significant world and American premieres, including works by Rossini, Mozart, Beethoven/Mahler, Taneyev, Cherubini, and Theodorakis.
 The concerts have been hailed by The New York Times, New York Daily News, New York Post, and The New Yorker.

-He is also responsible for the founding and development of Elysium Recordings, which is distributed worldwide by Qualiton Imports International.
-The catalog has nearly 30 releases of which he can be heard on 10 of the recordings.
+He is also responsible for the founding and development of Elysium Recordings which has released 30 recordings of which he can be heard on 10 of those.
 Most recordings in the Elysium catalog are premiere and first-time commercial releases.

 Peter Tiboris studied music at the University of Wisconsin and received a doctorate from the University of Illinois, but he credits his move to New York City 30 years ago as the most important event in his musical and professional life.